sapnasapna02519-wq/TIC---TAC----TOE/README.md

 ---
 ## Features
-- Interactive gameplay with two players (X amd Y)
+- Interactive gameplay with two players (X and Y)
 - Turn-based system
 - Reset button to start a new game
 - Simple and responsive design